dannielhugo/contact-list-angular/README.md

 # Contact List

 This is a project made in my Front-end Development MBA.
-It just create a simple Bookstore where you can add, list and remove books.
+It just create a simple Contact List where you can add, list and remove contacts.

 This is part of Javascript Architecture - AJS-201A discipline.